umoazzam/coms-4156-group-project/README.md

 - CORS is enabled for all origins (development setup)

 ## Next Steps
 Currently, the service supports basic citation generation and source management.
 Before the first demo, the team will be refactoring the APIs to support a more flexible citation generation mechanism that allows for backfilling missing information with AI, a feature to be added in the second iteration.
 These changes will include:
 - Modifying GET endpoints to utilize both a Citation object and a Source object according to the linked [API design](https://docs.google.com/document/d/1h68plDcqBSd3OXQ8W1byPptmb5XWFZ081d9pRdjwgis/edit?usp=sharing).
 - Fix controller methods associated with these endpoints.
 - Update README to reflect new API usage.
+- Complete AI documentation used for the first iteration.